061 204545 linc@mic.ul.ie

 Extra INCO Capitation for Settings

-b) Completion of a signed agreement by the Inclusion Coordinator that they will take on the roles and responsibilities associated with the post.
+b) Completion of a signed agreement by the Inclusion Coordinator confirming that they will take on the roles and responsibilities associated with the post.

 The additional €2 capitation applies to all children in the setting.